eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

     ![STM DevKit device reset button and micro usb port](media/stm-devkit-board.png)

-1. Connect the Micro USB cable to the Micro USB port on the STM DevKit, and then connect it to your computer.
+1. Use the Micro USB cable to connect the **USB STLink** port on the STM DevKit to your computer.
     > Note: For detailed setup information about the STM DevKit, see the instructions on the packaging, or see [B-L475E-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html#resource) / [B-L4S5I-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html#resource).
 1. In File Explorer, find the STM DevKit device connected to your computer.
 1. Copy the binary file for your Dev Kit that you created in the previous section, and paste it into the root folder of the STM DevKit.
 The flashing process starts automatically.